SCOPE OF THIS CHAPTER

 - An individual who has admitted past abuse of a child;

-- Offenders convicted of serious crimes against adults who are notified to the local authority, because the Prison or Probation Providers are concerned about the possible risk to children (see Derbyshire Probation Services Information Sharing Agreements - Assessment, Referral and Management of Offenders in the Community Who Pose a Risk to Children (Documents Library, Protocols));
+- Offenders convicted of serious crimes against adults who are notified to the local authority, because the Prison or National Probation Service are concerned about the possible risk to children (see Derbyshire Probation Services Information Sharing Agreements - Assessment, Referral and Management of Offenders in the Community Who Pose a Risk to Children (Documents Library, Protocols));

 - Offenders who come to the attention of the MAPPA (see Section 9, Multi Agency Public Protection Arrangements).